huydang0204/dinemark-app/README.md

 The application uses tRPC for API communication.
 The following procedures are available:

-- `getRestaurants`: Retrieve all restaurants
+- `getRestaurants`: Retrieve all restaurants, can be filtered by search text and/or categories.
-- `addFavorite`: Mark a restaurant as a favorite
+- `toggleFavorite`: Mark a restaurant as a favorite.